Become a Yoast SEO pro:

 Other items in the sidebar and meta box

 As said before, we believe this is the minimum investment you should make before publishing a page or post.
 You may have noticed more items in the Yoast SEO sidebar and meta box, like the internal linking suggestions, social previews, Schema, cornerstone content, insights, and advanced section.
-It’s worth looking at those, as these can help your SEO efforts!
+It’s worth looking at those, as these can also help your SEO efforts!

-A bit more advanced: the Yoast Dashboard
+A bit more advanced: Yoast SEO Settings

 Site basics